namshi/preconfig/README.md

 ```
 ## Usage

-A simple example is given below;
+A simple example is given below:

 ### Access a multi-dimensional array